Neuron-PHP/data/README.md

 The string class supports the BASIC string manipulation commands such as left, right, mid and trim.
 Also, quote, dequote, toCamelCase and toSnakeCase.

-## Formatter

-The formatter class is deprecated and being replaced by the formatters package.

-## Unit Conversion

 ## ArrayHelper